 Article 9 of the Uniform Commercial Code (UCC) governs security interests in personal property.
 The UCC defines the scope of the article (here slightly truncated):

-As always, it is necessary to review some definitions so that communication on the topic at hand is possible.
+It may be helpful to begin with some definitions.
 The secured transaction always involves a debtor, a secured party, a security agreement, a security interest, and collateral.

 Property Subject to the Security Interest